 We have continued to assume that the latency pattern (from the average date of exposure) is statistically distributed with a normal distribution.

 We have derived separate latency assumptions for mesothelioma as between direct claims and cross claims.
-The revised model projection assumptions are shown in the table below.
+The model projection assumptions are shown in the table below and are unchanged from the 31 March 2020 valuation.